JaMo42/system_monitor/README.md

 ```
 git clone https://github.com/JaMo42/system_monitor
 cd system_monitor
+git submodule init
+git submodule update
 make
 ```

-Note: by default the progams links with the `-lncurses` library but on some systems you may need to change it to `-lncursesw`.
+Note: by default the progams links with the `-lncurses` library but on some systems you may need to change it to `-lncursesw` (happens automatically on debian-based distros).

 ## Usage